Emergency Dentist — Geneva, OH

 - Be careful when eating particularly hard or sticky foods

-- Always grab the scissors instead of using the teeth to open a package
+- Always grab the scissors instead of using your teeth to open a package

-- Maintain daily brushing and flossing—this will keep the teeth strong and resistant to breakage and infections
+- Maintain daily brushing and flossing to keep the teeth strong and resistant to breakage and infections

 Dental Emergency FAQs